Post-Doc in Circuit Neuroscience and Behavior at Center for Brain Research

-The Haubensak laboratory is seeking highly motivated postdocs interested in pioneering novel multidisciplinary approaches towards understanding the emotional brain .
+The Haubensak Laboratory is seeking enthusiastic postdocs interested in pioneering novel multidisciplinary approaches towards understanding the brain .

-To this end, we use circuit neuroscience and behavioural genetics to understand how neuronal circuits process affective information.
-For our activities, please visit http://www.imp.ac.at/research/wulf-haubensak/ and http://cbr.meduniwien.ac.at/organisation/dept-neuronal-cell-biology/home.
+Emotions are a central part of our mental self, shaping perception, memories, and behaviors.
+We use circuit neuroscience and behavioral genetics to understand how neuronal circuits process affective information.
+For our activities, please visit http://cbr.meduniwien.ac.at/organisation/dept-neuronal-cell-biology/home.

-In your project, you will use imaging approaches to explore how cortico-limbic network dynamics encode affective behavior and how genes modulate circuit activity to program behavioral traits .
-You will acquire fundamental knowledge in state-of-the art neuroscientific workflows, linking behavioural genetics to systems neuroscience .
+In your project, you will explore how limbic networks assign affective value to environmental stimuli and how genes modulate this process to program behavioral traits .
+You will acquire fundamental knowledge in state-of-the art neuroscientific workflows, linking behavioral genetics to systems neuroscience .

-Ideally, you should have an academic education in natural-, computer science or medicine and hold a MD or PhD with specialisation in neuroscience; in addition, experience in neuronal population imaging in rodent models (endoscopic or 2 Photon) would be beneficial.
-We would like welcome you as independent and communicative researcher in our team, with enthusiasm for shaping our interactive environment and workflows in interdisciplinary neuroscience.
+Ideally, you should have an academic education in natural-, computer science or medicine and hold a MD or PhD with specialization in neuroscience or bioinformatics.
+You should share our interest in circuit imaging and/or behavioral genetics.
+It would be great to welcome you as independent and communicative member of our team, with enthusiasm to become an active member in shaping our interactive environment and workflows in interdisciplinary neuroscience.

-Expected starting date: July 2022, for up to six years.
+Expected starting date: as of January 2023, for up to six years.